ID1010TERROR/Logic-Study/Logic.md

 > Carbs are delicious or cocaine is a hell of a drug.

 The above statement is true regardless of what Q is because P is True and we are using the OR operator.

+#Glossary

+###Statements
+Sentences (AKA **Premises**) that are either True or False but not both.
+For example:

+###Logical Operations
+Statements can be combined or modified using Logical Operations via Logical Operators such as NOT, AND, OR, XOR, etc.

+###Deductive Reasoning
+The process of reasoning from one or more premises(statements) to reach a logically certain conclusion.

+###Valid
+An argument is said to be "Valid" if it is impossible for its premises to be true while it's conclusion is false, meaning the conclusion must be true, if the premises are true.

+###Sound
+An argument is said to be "Sound" if it is valid AND the premises are true.
+An argument can be Valid without being sound for example:

+1. Everyone who eats bannanas is a monkey
+2. Jane eats bannanas
+3. Therefore Jane is a Monkey

+This is an example of a logically valid argument that is unsound.

+###Rules of Inference or Syllogisms
+In logic a rule of inference (AKA **Syllogism**) is a logical form consisting of a function which takes premises, analyzes their syntax and returns a conclusion or conclusions using deductive reasoning.